semaphoreci/semaphore/docs/docs/using-semaphore/secrets.md

 It's worth noting that if you define a secret with the same name at both the organization and project levels, the project-level secret will take precedence over the organization-level secret.

+To create secrets with the Semaphore API, see the [API reference page](../reference/api#secrets)

 ## Environment credentials

 Environment credentials are active only for specific pipelines attached to environments.